kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 So they have a strategy to give people who use positive traits a second chance.

-They ask them to tell stories.
+They ask applicants to tell stories.

 You tell stories to prove that you are who you say you are.